oristopo/nanoTAPR/README.md

 and uses that to compensate the measurement.

 If the \"Open,\" \"Short,\" or \"50-ohm\" loads are not accurate, then the compensation will be wrong.
-At 100 MHz, the VNA is fairly sensitive to the accuracy of these loads.
+At 100 MHz, nanoVNA is fairly sensitive to the accuracy of these loads.

 Normally, there will be a number of different calibration data sets